OulipianSummer/rudrata/README.md

 Version | Info
 ----------|-----------
-1.0  | First version includes an interactive chessboard, a simple score box, and some information about how to play.
+0.1.0  | First version includes an interactive chessboard, a simple score box, and some information about how to play.
+0.1.1  | Fixed visual bug on dragging and during regular click events.
+Added quick fix for background colors in phones that prefer dark mode.